The Mulgrave Football Club has an extremely long history that is rich with success.

 The Mulgrave Football Club was founded in 1925 by a group of local farmers.
 While now a suburb, at the time the Shire of Mulgrave covered the entire area later proclaimed as the City of Waverley, which now forms a large part of the City of Monash.
+The club was formed to represent this region against others.

 A foundation member of the club, Charles Baker, was the inaugural president.
 Another foundation member was Tom Baines, for whom the Senior Best and Fairest Trophy was named.
 Five generations of Baines’ family have been involved in the club as players, sponsors or administrators.